Franck Siegler: Arrest and imprisonment

 Siegler was arrested on 5 April 2007 during a parking enforcement operation in the middle of Paris.
 Posing as Vuillet, Siegler was taken into custody and claimed to have left Sylvie because of a relationship and rumours of paedophilia against her.
 Suspected of car theft, his DNA was taken and sent to the Fichier national automatisé des empreintes génétiques.
 The results came back quickly: the DNA of the man in custody was that of Franck Siegler, aged 39, who was wanted following his escape.
 Questioned about his possession of Vuillet's papers, Siegler claimed that Moris had given them to him after killing Vuillet.
-At the end of his police custody, Siegler was charged with escape, identity theft and car theft and remanded in custody at the Fresnes prison.
+At the end of his police custody, Siegler was charged with escape, identity theft and car theft and remanded in pre-trial detention at the Fresnes prison.
 He was not prosecuted for murder, as there was insufficient evidence.

-Moris was arrested at his home on 7 April and taken into police custody.
-He quickly admitted his involvement in Vuillet's murder, but claimed that Siegler was solely responsible.
-When confronted by the police, Moris gave the location of Vuillet's body, which was found on his instructions in a wood in Ensisheim.
-Moris was charged with premeditated murder in a state of ‘legal recidivism’ and remanded in custody.
-A few days later, Siegler was charged with the same offence.
+Moris was arrested on 7 April at his home and subsequently taken into police custody.
+He initially denied having been in contact with Vuillet on the day of the incident and claimed to have stayed at home.
+The gendarmes then showed him his mobile phone tracking, proving his communications with the missing man as well as his movements.
+Faced with this evidence, Moris admitted his involvement in Vuillet’s murder, but claimed that Siegler was solely responsible.
+Speaking to the police, Moris revealed the location of Vuillet’s body, which was found, as he had indicated, in a wood in Ensisheim.
+He was charged with murder as a ‘repeat offender’ and remanded in pre-trial detention.
+A few days later, Siegler was charged with the same offences and transferred to Nancy-Maxéville Remand Centre.

 The autopsy showed that Vuillet had been beaten before being strangled.
 DNA traces found at the crime scene belonged to Siegler and Vuillet, confirming Moris's version that only Siegler had killed Vuillet.
 In addition, the staging of the victim's body bore similarities to Siegler's first murder, in 1986, suggesting the signature of a serial killer after each murder.
 The motive for the crime, on the other hand, boils down to Siegler's need to obtain identity papers for his escape.
 The fact that he contacted Moris seems to be linked to Siegler's intention to absolve himself of responsibility by putting his accomplice in charge.
 Both blame each other.

 The psychiatric examination revealed no mental pathology in either of the defendants.
 Siegler was described as a violent, manipulative personality, highly intolerant of certain comments and capable of killing to ‘take justice into his own hands’.
 In solitary confinement, he was also described as a mythomaniac, having admitted to some twenty murders before recanting.
 Moris, for his part, was described as a personality intolerant of homosexuality, with a tendency to minimise his responsibility.